AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 See the |GNAT Pro| Reference Manual for more details.

-Additionally, |GNATprove| can issue warnings as part of proof, on preconditions that are always false and dead code after loops.
+Additionally, |GNATprove| can issue warnings as part of proof, on preconditions or postconditions that are always false and dead code after loops.
 These warnings are not enabled by default, as they require calling a prover for each potential warning, which incurs a small cost (1 sec for each property thus checked).
 They can be enabled with switch ``--proof-warnings``, and their effect is controlled by switch ``--warnings`` and pragma ``Warnings`` as described previously.

 .. _Suppressing Information Messages: